Claim Reward When You Purchase a Power Product

 • Gain insight into power transmission and conversion

 It is a power source with an output voltage that the user can vary.
-Keysight variable DC power supplies allow you to change the voltage and the current to the DUT.
+Keysight variable DC power supplies allow you to change the DUT's voltage and current.

 A DC power source converts alternating current (AC) power into DC power using either a linear or switching methodology.
 A switching power supply has higher efficiency, reduced weight, and smaller size.
 Linear power supplies can achieve lower noise, but modern switching supplies have minimized or eliminated this advantage.

-Automated test equipment (ATE) system power supplies are programmable power supplies designed for use in ATE systems.
-Size is a crucial factor; ATE power supplies with greater power density take up less rack space and reduce the factory floor space required for test equipment.
+Automated test equipment (ATE) system power supplies are programmable power supplies designed for ATE systems.
+Size is crucial; ATE power supplies with greater power density take up less rack space and reduce the factory floor space required for test equipment.

 DC Power Supply

 You can connect power supplies in parallel to supply additional current to a device under test.
-Set the current limit of all outputs equally so they sum to the total desired current limit value.
+Set the current limit of all outputs equally to the sum of the desired current limit value.
 The diagram below shows an illustration of two DC power supplies connected correctly in parallel:

 • One output must operate in constant voltage (CV) mode and the other(s) in constant current (CC) mode.